bendee48/Data-Structures/README.md

 ## Ruby - Data Structures - Knight's Travails

-**This project looked at combining my knowledge of binary search trees and search algorithms to produce a method that returns the quickest possible route of a knight chess piece from one point on the board to another.**
+**This project looked at combining my knowledge of binary search trees and search algorithms to produce a method that returns the quickest possible route of a knight chess piece from one point on a chess board to  the other.**

 -  `Knight.new` instatiates a new Knight object.